PoisonousJohn/AzureGameRoomsScaler/architecture.md

 - *DeallocateVM(VM_ID)*.
 This will deallocate the VM via Azure ARM API and the associated line from the storage.
 - *MarkVMForDeallocation(VM_ID)*.
 This will mark the VM as MarkedForDeallocation in the storage.
 - *GetAvailableVMs*.
 This operation will return details about all VMs that are in the Running state.

+Since most queries will target VM_ID and some will target VM_State, the Table Storage schema consists of

+- PartitionKey: VM_ID
+- Row_Key: VM_State
+- Other properties TBD

 ## FAQ